Lock-free Asynchronously Distributed Linked Lists: Introduction

 \section{Introduction}

-Concurrent dynamic search structures play a crucial role in many modern databases \cite{hbase,rocksdb,leveldb}.
+Concurrent dynamic search structures play a crucial role in many modern databases \cite{hbase,rocksdb,leveldb,SingleStore}.
 With the rising number of concurrent operations to a database, memory contention should be managed with care to preserve the atomicity of its operations.
 For this, locks are often utilized, which can lead to pitfalls such as deadlock, priority inversion, and convoying \cite{herlihybook}.

 Lock-free search structures avoid the drawbacks of lock-based methods but are limited to single-machine shared memory systems.
 Scaling further will require either a hardware upgrade to the single machine and perform a data migration, or a scheme to distribute load across multiple machines, with each machine handling only a `part' of the data structure.
 The former can be expensive if the machine is self-hosted (for privacy reasons), or can be limited to the highest available instance if cloud-hosted.
 Migrations here would still cause downtime to the database.
 Further, the need to distribute also arises from the observation that Moore's law now has diminishing returns \cite{PostMooresLaw}.

-Partitioning for load balancing can be static (fixed key distribution per machine) or dynamic (key distribution evolves over time).
-Static schemes cannot adapt to workload shifts or scale without downtime.
-Dynamic schemes offer flexibility, but require shared memory structures to be temporarily unavailable during redistribution.
-It is, therefore, necessary to develop dynamic partitioning that supports redistribution asynchronously, i.e., while preserving the properties of the client operations.
+Distribution to multiple machines is also necessary when the data structure by its own becomes huge, such as in social network and hyperlink graphs.